AvtsVivek/LearnVsExt/src/tasks/552500-CommunityToolKitGetProcess/ReadMe.md

 ## Objective
 1. The earlier example 552450-CommunityActiveProcess Gets the details of active process when a button on the tool window is clicked.
 Also introduces Mvvm in its native form.

-2. This example uses Community Tool kit
+2. This example uses Community Tool kit for Mvvm, see the references below.

 3.